upinetree/backstop_boilerplate/README.md

 ## Features

-Now, following features only available for the engine `chromy`.
+Now, following features only available on the engine `chromy`.
 (I want to support puppet too ...)

 ### Multiple Click Selectors